 Spring Rolls With Sweet & Spicy Dipping Sauce are a yummy way to feel like you're eating takeout Chinese without the added sodium and guilt!
 You can either bake or fry these!

 I LOVE me some spring rolls.
 These bad boys do take a bit of patience to assemble, but I promise that the time spent will be totally worth it.
 Before you've even finished polishing them off you'll be thinking about when you can make them next.

-As you can see, spring rolls can be fried (above left) or baked (above right).
+Spring rolls can be fried or baked.
 Fried anything typically tastes better than not, but if you want to make this a bit healthier then the baked option is still really delicious.
-Or, do what I did and make both.
+Or, do what I sometimes do and make both.